Hunting for Maxwell's Demon in the Wild

 Molecular motors such as kinesin fulfill a wide range of important functions within living cells, accomplishing their tasks by transducing free energy between different forms.
-These nanoscale machines feature stochastic dynamics and are characterized by energy scales of comparable magnitude to the ambient thermal energy $k_\mathrm{B}T$~\cite{Brown2019theory}.
-As a result of these features, stochastic fluctuations are omnipresent, and hence information is a relevant thermodynamic resource for these systems, meaning that they can in principle interconvert information and other forms of free energy~\cite{leighton2024flow}.
+These nanoscale machines feature stochastic dynamics and have energy scales comparable to the ambient thermal energy, $k_\mathrm{B}T$~\cite{Brown2019theory}.
+In such settings, stochastic fluctuations are omnipresent, and hence information is a relevant thermodynamic resource for these systems, meaning that they can in principle interconvert information and other forms of free energy~\cite{mcgrath2017biochemical,leighton2024flow}.
 This, in addition to the comparable performance of experimental information engines~\cite{du2024performance}, raises the question of whether biological molecular machines have evolved to use information as a thermodynamic resource.
-Thus, we seek to determine whether, and if so under what conditions, molecular motors can be demonic (operate as Maxwell demons).
+Thus, we seek to determine whether, and if so under what conditions, molecular motors can operate as Maxwell demons.
+Previous work has explored the related, but distinct, dichotomy between power-stroke and Brownian-ratchet dynamics for molecular motors~\cite{vale1990protein,wagoner2016molecular,penocchio2024power}; we focus on the purely thermodynamic phenomenon of Maxwell-demon behavior, characterized by heat flow into the system~\cite{leighton2024flow}.